 Is a person immune to Guinea worm disease once he or she has it?

-Because GWD can only be transmitted via drinking contaminated water, educating people to follow these simple control measures can completely prevent illness and eliminate transmission of the disease:
+Guinea worm disease can be prevented by avoiding drinking unsafe water.
+Teaching people to follow these simple control tactics can completely prevent the spread of the disease:

 - Drink only water from protected sources (such as from boreholes or hand-dug wells) that are free from contamination.